sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 An obvious question then is whether you should report *R*\² or adjusted *R*\².
 This is probably a matter of personal preference.
 If you care more about interpretability, then *R*\² is better.
 If you care more about correcting for bias, then adjusted *R*\² is probably better.
 Speaking just for myself, I prefer *R*\².
 My feeling is that it’s more important to be able to interpret your measure of model performance.
-Besides, as we’ll see in section :doc:`Hypothesis tests for regression models <Ch12_Regression_07>`, if you’re worried that the improvement in *R*\² that you get by adding a predictor is just due to chance and not because it’s a better model, well we’ve got hypothesis tests for that.
+Besides, as we’ll see in section :doc:`Ch12_Regression_07`, if you’re worried that the improvement in *R*\² that you get by adding a predictor is just due to chance and not because it’s a better model, well we’ve got hypothesis tests for that.

 ------